rorpage/p90x3/README.md

 - At first, yes.
 Then we signed up for the $99/year subscription so I could easily turn it on in the mornings and just get going.

-3. Would you recommend this to someone else.
+3. Would you recommend this to someone else?

 - Yeah!!
 It's really hard and there were _many_ days I didn't feel like doing it.
 I think it also took a bit of a toll on my shoulders and knees.